ac524/anthonyteaches/guides/LinkedIn-Profile-Setup.md

 ## Content Providers on Social

-Content providers and mentors on the subject matter your can follow!
+Content providers and mentors on the subject matter you can follow!

 **LinkedIn**